kirked/akka-boot/README.md

 >                                        the JVM when the actor system terminates.
 >                                        _(default **true**)_

-The `boot` configuration will not be provided to the actor system.
+The `akka-boot` configuration will not be provided to the actor system.
+After the top-level actors are started, the Boot actor will stop itself, leaving only your running actors and optionally a VM exit termination hook.

 #### Actor Configuration